enkimute/ganja.js/README.md

 ```
 This however, is not very pretty.
 It's not that much fun either.
 Luckily,
 ganja.js provides an alternate way to write algebraic functions, literals
 and expressions.

+#### The inline function

 Your Algebra class exposes this interface through the
 **_inline_** function.
 Using the **_inline_** function, the above example is
 written :